Write bytes read and network performance stats to arv-mount logs

 Use the same format as crunchstat, so the results show up in Workbench graphs.
 Example:

 crunchstat: blkio:0:0 123456 write 1234560 read -- interval 10.0002 seconds 0 write 0 read crunchstat: net:keep0 1546380901 tx 3166208 rx -- interval 10.0002 seconds 1546352010 tx 2066527 rx

 blkio:0:0 indicates filesystem traffic between userspace programs and arv-mount.

 net:keep0 indicates network traffic between arv-mount and keep servers.

 Additionally, it would be helpful to know the number of IO operations on both sides, i.e., number of Keep block reads/writes and number of userspace read() and write() calls serviced.
 (Formatting TBD?)

-#7 Updated by Brett Smith about 4 years ago
+#7 Updated by Brett Smith over 4 years ago

 Heads up, arvados_fuse needs its dependency on arvados-python-client bumped to get arvados.keep.Counter.

 Beyond that, I just have a couple of naming suggestions, nothing to block a merge:

 - In the Stat class, the relationship between "egress" and "egr" is not clear from the names.
 Ditto "ingress" and "ing."
 Would better names help clarify that one is a specific value in time from the other?